Sorcerio/Kit-Builder/README.md

 5. Run WAMP
 6. Connect to 'localhost/Kit-Builder'.
 7. Use normally.
 Don't break anything.

-# The Wiki
-At some point, if this gets enough use, I'll actually fill out the wiki with topics like:
-* Adding to the equipment database.
-* Not breaking everything.
-* Doing drugs.
-* The installation instructions.

 # To-Do:
 Stuff that's planned and will probably (maybe) get added at some point.